kopiro/homebridge-tapo-camera/README.md

           streamPassword: "__STREAM_PASSWORD__", // This must be only alphanumeric [A-Za-z0-9], no special characters allowed!
           streamUser: "__STREAM_USER__", // This must be only alphanumeric [A-Za-z0-9], no special characters allowed!

-          // Optionals, don't put them in the config if you need the default values
-          pullInterval: 60000, // Numbers of milliseconds after we update accessories by polling
-          disableStreaming: false, // Disables the video feed
-          disablePrivacyAccessory: false, // Disables the privacy accessory
-          disableAlarmAccessory: false, // Disables the alarm accessory
-          disableMotionAccessory: false, // Disables the motion detection sensor
-          lowQuality: false, // Video stream will be requested in low-quality (640x480) instead of HQ (1920x1080)

           // An object containing a video-config passed to camera-ffmpeg
           // Please check https://www.npmjs.com/package/homebridge-camera-ffmpeg for all the possible values\
           // Make sure you don't override default values provided by this plugin unless you know what you're doing!